marcossantiago/kubernetes-workshop/02_real_app.md

   * In the cloned repo (`cd k8s-example/`)
   * `docker build -t localhost:5000/[YOUR USER]/k8s-real-demo:v1.0.0 .`
   * `docker push localhost:5000/[YOUR USER]/k8s-real-demo:v1.0.0`
 * Create a deployment config for your image
+  * Use the same image name as above
 * Deploy on the cluster

 ---